Glasser's Greek Marlin

-"Marlin steaks with a tomato and basil topping, cooked in a garlic butter sauce.
-This fish is terrific served with Greek olives and feta cheese."
+This marlin recipe is made with marlin steaks cooked in garlic butter sauce and topped with tomato and basil.
+This fish is terrific served with Greek olives and feta cheese.

 This was outstanding!
 I had to make a few substitutions for things I didn't have onhand (I used lemon juice instead of lime juice, and I didn't have fresh basil so I used Emeril's Italian Essence).
 I made angel hair on the side & spooned some of the tomato mixture on that, too...heavenly!
 Thank you, Mister Glasser!